 As the years of the 20th century passed, careful observers noticed some the Ursid outbursts.
 Although the Ursid meteor shower has been observed for only a single century – and although rates are typically around 5-10 meteors per hour – the Ursids have gained popularity in recent years because of these possible outbursts.
 Bursts of about 100 meteors per hour happened in 1945 and 1986.
 An unexpected increase of 30 per hour came in 1973.

 So, once again, meteor-watching is like fishing!
 You never know what you’re going to get, but you hope you catch a big one!

 All meteors in annual showers have radiant points on our sky’s dome, and the showers take their names from the constellations in which the radiant points lie.
 The Little Dipper asterism is in the constellation Ursa Minor the Lesser Bear.
 Hence, the Ursid meteor shower.

 Ursa Minor is the constellation that contains the North Star, or Pole Star, called Polaris.
 From that alone, you know it’s a far-northern constellation.
 For this reason, the Ursids aren’t easily visible to observers in the Southern Hemisphere; their radiant point is just too far north.

-If you want to try watching the Ursids in 2018, find a country location where you can camp out.
+If you want to try watching the Ursids in 2019, find a country location where you can camp out.
 Dress warmly!
-And plan to spend several hours reclining under a sky free of artificial lights, sometime during the night of December 21 (morning of December 22).
+And plan to spend several hours reclining under a dark sky free of artificial lights, sometime during the night of December 21 (morning of December 22).

 At very northerly latitudes – say, latitudes like that of the northern U.S. and Europe – the radiant of the shower is out all night.
 Should you try observing on the evening of December 21, or the evening of December 22?
 Up to you.
 Just know that the radiant point of the Ursid shower rises upward throughout the night, and reaches its highest point for the night just before dawn.